Shayandip/LIBRARY-MANAGEMENT-SYSTEM/README.md

 It is designed with scalable architecture, input validation (Joi), Sequelize ORM, and JWT-based authentication.

 ### Quick Note:
 - User/Librarian will get their login password in the registered email after they register.
 Please make sure to add your SMTP credentials in .env file.
+- Use XAMPP to use MYSQL database.
+You can use the database name whatever you want & change the db name in .env file.

 ## 🚀 Tech Stack
 * Node.js – JavaScript runtime for backend development